WHAT IS THE BEST AGE TO TRAVEL WITH A BABY?

 Newborns this young spent most of the day drinking milk, sleeping, pooping, and crying.
 If your little one is colicky, they probably cry a little more than expected.

 I wouldn’t recommend flying with a little one this young for first-time parents.
+At this stage, you’re learning how to soothe your baby.

-It can be overwhelming to adjust to your new life, so the first three months are best spent learning your baby and getting a routine established, especially for breastfeeding moms (pumping or on the breast).
+It can be overwhelming to adjust to your new life, so the first three months are best spent learning about your baby and getting a routine established, especially for breastfeeding moms (pumping or on the breast).

 Traveling with a baby 3-6 months old